OFFIS-mosaik/mosaik/docs/tutorials/a-first-scenario.rst

 The first argument to a call to ``world.start`` is one of the simulator names specified in the ``SIM_CONFIG``.
 Then, you can optionally specify the ID your simulator should have in the scenario using the ``sim_id`` keyword argument.
 If you don't specify the simulator ID, it will be derived from the simulator name automatically.
-For example, the output simulator will be called *Output-0*.
+For example, because we didn't specify a ``sim_id`` ourselves for it, the output simulator will be called *Output-0*.
-The ``sim_id`` and all further keyword arguments will also be passed on to the simulator.
+All further keyword arguments will be passed on to the simulator.
-The simulator's documentation will contain details about which further arguments are supported.
+The simulator's documentation will contain details about which further arguments are supported and/or required.
 In our case, we specify ``step_size=900`` for all simulators except the output simulator.

 .. note::

    This step size is a common convention in mosaik as 900 seconds correspond to 15 minutes, which is the market interval on many energy markets.

-The output simulator does not need to know the step size because it is “event-based”, which means that it will run automatically whenever it receives input.
+The output simulator does not need to know the step size because it is *event-based*, which means that it will run automatically whenever it receives input.
+(For more information on the different types of simulators, see the corresponding explanation: TODO)
-We will discuss the distinction between the simulator types further in TODO.

 In our scenario, we have created one instance of each simulator.
-It is possible to create multiple instances of the same simulator by calling ``world.start`` with the same simulator name multiple times.
+When you need multiple copies of the "thing" provided by a simulator, you can start multiple instances of the same simulator by calling ``world.start`` with the same simulator name multiple times.
 However, if the simulator supports it, it is usually better to create multiple entities within a single simulator instance, instead.
 Entities are the subject of the next section.